jonspeicher/snore/README.markdown

 Tests
 -----

 Unit tests are provided with the source distribution in the `test` directory.
 These tests are intended to be run with `nosetests`.
 There is currently no way to run the tests directly from the command line by executing the test scripts.
+The tests should work whether or not the package has been installed.

 Uninstallation
 --------------